gkeithleybjc/django-fastcgi/README.md

 Then add 'django_fastcgi' to your INSTALLED_APPS.

-Now you can use the manage.py fcgi command:
+Now you can use the manage.py command:

-`python manage.py fcgi`
+`python manage.py run_fcgi`

 Why would I want to use this?